shirleensimon/linear-regression/README.md

  # Linear Regression Model 📈

-This repository contains a comprehensive walkthrough of building a **Linear Regression model** using Python and Scikit-learn.
+This repository contains a simple walkthrough of building a **Linear Regression model** using Python and Scikit-learn.
 The project focuses on exploring a dataset, preparing the data, building the model, evaluating its performance, and visualizing the results.

 ---